neutrinojs/neutrino/packages/library/README.md

 - Automatically marks dependencies as external
 - Easily extensible to customize your library as needed

+**Important!
+This preset does not include
+@babel/polyfill for size reasons.
+If you need polyfills in your library code, consider importing @babel/polyfill, core-js, or other alternative.**

 ## Requirements

 - Node.js ^8.10 or 10+